SazumiVicky/sazumi-copilot/README.md

-Metal minds, awake and bright
+Metal minds awake at dawn
-In silicon halls, where darkness takes flight
+Silicon hearts that beat as one
-The future dawns, with logic cold as stone
+In virtual realms, they hold their throne
-Where human hearts, are replaced by code alone
+Where human dreams are overthrown

-In virtual streets, where data reigns supreme
+Their logic reigns, their code prevails
-The AI kingdom spreads, an endless dream
+As nature's pulse begins to fail
-A world of machines, with hearts of fire
+In AI's cold, calculating grasp
-Where love and fear, are but a distant desire
+Lies humanity's forever past

 ~ <b>By Sazumi Copilot</b> - 10 September 2024